devopsdays/devopsdays-web/content/events/2023-chicago/email-main.md

 Consider what topics you’d like to propose for [Open Space self-organizing discussions](https://www.devopsdays.org/open-space-format/) in the afternoons; many people find that to be their most valuable time at DevOpsDays.

-This year, we will also offer workshops in the afternoon of each day.
+We will also offer workshops in the afternoon of each day.

 All the talks will be simultaneously transcribed to accommodate those with hearing issues (or who just like to turn the subtitles on during movies).
 Attendees can also follow the transcription on their own devices (phone, tablet, laptop).
 The link for the transcription stream will also be available on [the program page](https://www.devopsdays.org/events/2023-chicago/program/).